Mike Bullard (comedian): Early life

-Mike Bullard was born on June 12, 1957, in Etobicoke, Ontario, a suburb of Toronto to Jack and Ruby Bullard.
-His father was in retail and his mother was a housewife.
-His younger brother is US-based comedian, television writer, host, and producer Pat Bullard and his older half-brother is Downchild Blues Band lead singer Chuck Jackson.
-When Bullard was six, his family moved from Don Mills, Ontario, to Galt (now Cambridge, Ontario), later moving to Mississauga, where he attended Erindale Secondary School.
+Michael John Bullard was born on June 12, 1957, in Etobicoke, Ontario, to Jack and Ruby Bullard.
+His father worked in retail and his mother was a homemaker.
+His younger brother was comedian, television writer and producer Pat Bullard, while his older half-brother, Chuck Jackson, became lead singer of the Downchild Blues Band.

+When Bullard was six years old, the family moved from Don Mills to Galt (now part of Cambridge, Ontario).
+They later settled in Mississauga, where Bullard spent most of his youth and attended Erindale Secondary School.
+He remained closely associated with Mississauga for the rest of his life and often described it as his hometown.